Ron White declared, “You can’t fix stupid.”

 A conspiracy allows the participants to slide up sideways to something they know they shouldn’t be doing.

-And we do know when infringement on our name is evident (as seen above).
+We also know when infringement on our name is evident (as seen above).

 We realize, as do others, that on another front, more then one someone approved the name, design, and decision to deliberately use a Paris Lamar County Chamber of Commerce logo for the Lamar County Chamber of Commerce webpage, stationery, advertising, etc.